Servire

 Membership

-Membership in the Servire Society is for a period of one calendar year.
-Membership for subsequent years must be earned by participating in 100 or more hours of service each year.
+Membership in the Servire Society lasts for one calendar year.
+Renewal requires completing 100 or more hours of service annually.

 Application Timeline